 When this happens, vehicles in the lane that is ending should always give way to drivers in the other lane.
 As you merge, aim to slide in behind the vehicle in front of you; don’t speed up to try to get in front of them.

 In heavier traffic conditions, merging cars should follow a pattern like a zipper, taking turns moving forward in the lane.
-Do your best to keep a safe distance from the car in front of you.
+Do your best to keep a safe distance from the car in front of you and make sure you follow all appropriate WA road rules.
 The last thing you want is to slam into the back of them if they need to hit their brakes unexpectedly.

 Get up to Speed Before Merging

 To make merging easier for everyone involved, it is always a good idea to try to match your speed to the legal speed of the road you are merging into.

 For example, if you are trying to merge onto the Mitchell freeway, accelerate to match the speed of traffic as quickly as you safely can; don’t try to cut in at 30 km/h when the rest of the cars are driving at 90 km/h.
 This is even more important when driving on country WA roads as the speed limit is typically higher and some roads are unsealed.

 If you are exiting, wait until you have pulled into the exit lane before slowing down to avoid causing a backup for those staying on the freeway.
 Exit lanes are designed to give you plenty of space to slow down once you are safely off the freeway.

 While it can sometimes be difficult to merge during peak hours with heavy traffic, do your best not to slow down or stop in the merging lane to wait for an opening.
 Without enough speed and momentum, it is unlikely that you will be able to find a large enough gap to get your car in without cutting anyone off.
 Once in the lane, keep a safe stopping distance between you and the car in front to allow for easier merging by other cars.

 Always Indicate When Merging